magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/raspberry-pi-cm4.md

 <br>**4.
 Copy and save the Access token**

-It will be needed in further device configuration for connecting to IoT Hub cloud.
+It will be needed in further device configuration for connecting to IoT Hub.

 ![access token](/images/devices-library/basic/single-board-computers/raspberry-pi-cm4/access_token.png)